It is with great joy and excitement that we invite you to join us

 Baltimore School for the Arts, under the direction of Sylvester

-Campbell, and at the Ohio State Ballet under the direction of Heinz
+Campbell, Norma Pera and Stephanie Powell.
+Her early training was with Ohio State Ballet under the direction of Heinz

 Poll.
 Ms. Harris received a dance scholarship to Towson State University